Heron Prestons' first H&M collection features (almost) nothing orange - ExBulletin

 Heron Prestons' first H&M collection features (almost) nothing orange

-In September, mall giant H&M announced a multi-year partnership with New York designer and Been Trill founder Heron Preston, whose early work with Virgil Abloh shaped the city's streetwear scene for nearly a decade .
+In September, mall giant H&M announced a multi-year partnership with New York designer and founder of Been Trill.
+Heron Preston, whose early work with Virgil Abloh shaped the city's streetwear scene for nearly a decade.
 Preston would lead a new multi-faceted project called H2, which would include clothing as well as sustainable and community initiatives.

 While the H2 capsule has the look and feel of a Heron Preston namesake collection, the designer took the opportunity to change up his signature color palette, which usually focuses on a pop of safety orange.
 (On Instagram, his profile picture is a simple tangerine-colored circle.)
 Instead of the orange I'm known for, I wanted it to seem unique to H2, Preston says, so they leaned into shades of chartreuse, d silver and cyan.
 However, there's still a touch of its calling card shade through a reversible unisex nylon bomber jacket that can be worn with the black shell or orange lining facing outwards so you can change moods, he said.